Bostock Chambers: History

 The architect, George Brockwell Gill, designed many of the grand residences and public buildings in Ipswich from the 1880s to the 1930s.
 Some of his works include "Brynhyfryd" for Lewis Thomas (1889/90), Ipswich Girls' Grammar School (1890/91), St Paul's Rectory (1895), The Ipswich Club (1916), the Hotel Metropole (1906), and supervision of the construction of the Walter Burley Griffin Incinerator in 1936.
 Gill emigrated from London and settled in Ipswich in 1886 where he commenced work as an architect for the firm of Samuel Shenton.
 Gill took over Shenton's practice in 1889 when Shenton retired.
 Gill had been elected Associate of the Queensland Institute of Architects in 1904 and Fellow by 1913.
-He was its Vice-President from 1914–16 and President from 1918-19.
+He was its vice-president from 1914 to 1916 and president from 1918 to 1919.
 George Brockwell Gill's work has made a significant impact on the physical environment of Ipswich, his buildings forming a substantial proportion of the building stock in the CBD and in the suburban streets.

 Bostock Chambers has been used as offices and retail outlets from its beginnings and remains as one of the most prominent commercial corner buildings in the Ipswich CBD.